Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

 Protective padding such as pillows, foam wedges, and heel protectors can be placed between the knees, ankles, and heels when people are lying on their back or on their side.
 Bony projections (such as heels and elbows) can be protected with soft materials such as foam wedges and heel protectors.
 Soft seat cushions are given to people who are able to sit in a chair.

-Support surfaces, such as foam and other types of mattresses, under bedbound people can be changed to reduce pressure.
+Support surfaces, such as foam and other types of mattresses, under people confined to bed can be changed to reduce pressure.
 Support surfaces are used in hospitals, nursing homes, and sometimes in private homes.
 Support surfaces are classified based on whether they require electricity to operate.
 Static surfaces do not require electricity, whereas dynamic surfaces do.